aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

   }}
 />

+### Validator ruleset

+The below ruleset is applicable during the changes of state:

+- Voting power can change (increase or decrease) only on epoch boundary.
+- A validator’s consensus key and the validator and validator fullnode network addresses can change only on epoch boundary.
+- Pending inactive stake cannot be moved into inactive (and thus withdrawable) until before lockup expires.
+- No validators in the active validator set can have their stake below the minimum required stake.

 ## Validator flow

 :::tip Staking pool operations
-See [Staking pool operations](/nodes/validator-node/operator/staking-pool-operations.md) for the correct sequence of commands to run for the below flow.
+See [Staking pool operations](../nodes/validator-node/operator/staking-pool-operations.md) for the correct sequence of commands to run for the below flow.
 :::

 1. Owner initializes the stake pool with `aptos stake initialize-stake-owner`.